AlecGMcNamara/ESP32-Micropython-DFPlayer/README.md

 # DFPlayer
 ESP32 Micropython DFPlayer
-Original Library from another GITHUB repository - thanks Just download 2 files main.py and dfplayer.py and sent them the the ESP32 with Thonny
+Original Library from another GITHUB repository, will add credit when I find it agai - thanks

+Just download 2 files main.py and dfplayer.py and send them to the ESP32 with Thonny

+Added to original library:

-Added RANDOM function to library to allow easy playing testing.
+RANDOM function to library to allow easy playing and testing.
+Works without renaming tracks.

-Got the is_playing function to work.
+Got the is_playing function to work so you can detect the end of the track.

-Added timeout feature to send query and capture errors
+Added timeout feature to send query and handle any errors.